euvl/vue-notification/README.md

 ### Width

-Width can be set using suffexed string (if simple number is not enough), valid suffixes "px" and "%".
+Width can be set using a string with a percent or pixel extension (if simple number is not enough).

-Example: 100%, 50px, 50
+Examples: '100%', '50px', '50', 50

 ### Velocity Animation